ikenox/comment-api-on-gae/README.md

   - Commenting context
   - Auth context
   - Notification context
+- These contexts are separated into services which independent of each other, like Microservices.
 - Commenting service is based on Clean Architecture.

 ## Domain Driven Design in this project